GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 3. **Connectivity requirement**: Only nodes connected (directly or indirectly) to the root node will be traversed during evaluation.
 Graphs with disconnected nodes or subgraphs will be rejected during policy creation stage.

+These architectural considerations provide a structured approach to policy definition while clearly communicating implementation constraints, making complex, composable rules more manageable.

 ## Test Cases

-Test cases for this standard are included in the [reference implementation repository](../assets/erc-draft_composite_policy/test//TODO).
+Test cases for this standard are included in the [reference implementation repository](https://github.com/GuardianLabs/policy-sdk/tree/dev/packages).
 They demonstrate:

 1. Creation and initialization of artifacts
 2. Construction of policies from multiple artifacts